 Little did I know that these few days of the Blue Devil Experience were incredibly telling of the year to come: immersing myself amongst all the diversity Fuqua has to offer, pushing myself far out of my comfort zone, and making memories with great friends along the way.

 As you know by now, I decided to go to Duke.
-Within an hour of leaving Blue Devil Experience I had signed a yearlong lease at The Heights apartment complex and was deeply immersed in a group text with all of my new Fuqua friends.
+Within an hour of leaving Blue Devil Experience I had signed a yearlong lease at an apartment complex and was deeply immersed in a group text with all of my new Fuqua friends.
 I felt an excitement about the year to come that I hadn’t experienced when I thought I was attending that other program.
 “This is gonna be fun,” I thought.
 And that, my friends, was the understatement of a lifetime.

 As I said before, I am writing this on my spring break, from the DKU library, waiting for two of my best friends to get out of class.
 As students in the MMS: DKU program they left Durham in January to complete their studies in China, and I’m taking advantage of time off from school to visit them.
 One of those friends is Phoebe.
 So when I say that Blue Devil Experience changed my life, I mean it in the most sincere way possible.
 It encouraged me to make one of the biggest and best decisions, and it allowed me to end up in places like Kunshan, China, with some incredible friends to experience it with.